resema/fork-my-brain/techstack/flutter/provider.md

   }
 }
 ```
-If a value is not ready by the time the [[widget tree]] is ready to use it's values.
-Therefor, the main use case of [[techstack/flutter/FutureProvider|FutureProvider]] is to ensure that a null value isn't passed to any [[widget]].
+If a value is not ready by the time the [widget tree](/widget%20tree) is ready to use it's values.
+Therefor, the main use case of [FutureProvider](/techstack/flutter/FutureProvider.md) is to ensure that a null value isn't passed to any [widget](/techstack/flutter/widget.md).